breakfastquay/rubberband/README.txt

 4e.
 Win32 and Visual Studio
 ---------------------------

-Two Visual Studio 2005 projects are supplied.

-rubberband-library.vcproj builds the Rubber Band static libraries only.

-rubberband-program.vcproj builds the Rubber Band command-line tool only (requires the Rubber Band libraries, and libsndfile).
+A Visual Studio solution, targeted to VC 2015, with two projects is supplied.
+The rubberband-library project builds the Rubber Band static libraries only.
+The rubberband-program project builds the Rubber Band command-line tool (which requires the Rubber Band libraries, and libsndfile).

 You will need to adjust the project settings so as to set the compile flags according to your preference for FFT and resampler